October 16, 2025

 What is early intervention physical therapy?

 Early intervention physical therapy means starting treatment immediately after the onset of pain or injury, often within a few days.
-Instead of waiting for a referral or worsening symptoms, people with pain or injury begin guided physical therapy right away to address the root cause fast.
+Instead of waiting for a referral or worsening symptoms, people with pain or injury begin guided physical therapy right away to address the root cause early.
 This prevents pain from lingering and developing into a more significant injury or condition that requires more acute and expensive medical intervention.

 The benefits of early intervention physical therapy are clear.
 Research shows that beginning physical therapy within three days of a low back pain episode leads to: